-Around this time, in 1979, Sean was touring with the folk band, Planxty, and Luke kelly in The Dubliners became ill with a brain tumour.
+Around this time, in 1979, Sean was touring with the folk band, Planxty, and Luke Kelly in The Dubliners became ill with a brain tumour.
 Unable to perform all the time, Sean Cannon was called up by The Dubliners and asked to perform with them.
 Initially audiences were skeptical about Sean Cannon, but he soon became a valued member of the group.
 In 1984, Luke Kelly died and Sean Cannon took his place.
 Sean is known for many comical songs (The Waterford Boys, The Sick Note, The Pool Song), litling, and Gaelic songs (Peggy Lettermore, Fainne Gael an Lae, Cill Cais) and also rousing renditions of the clasics.

 After The Dubliners ended in 2012, Sean became part of The Dublin Legends, and has toured with them ever since.
-And even at the grand old age of 85, he still entertains audiences, plays and sings for them, and still records occasional albums and songs as well
+And even at the grand old age of 85, he still entertains audiences, plays and sings for them, and still records occasional albums and songs as well.

 Sean is divorced and lives in Coventry.
 He has 2 sons, James and Robert, who he occasionally tours with as "The Cannons."